 What is a Poison Put?

-A poison put is a takeover defense strategy that involves the issuance of bonds by the target company that can be bought back prior to the maturity date to prevent a hostile takeover attempt.
+A poison put is a defense strategy against a hostile takeover.
+It involves the issuance of bonds by the target company that can be bought back prior to their maturity date.
 The poison put defense is a pre-offer defense mechanism and can be considered a variant of the poison pill strategy.

 However, unlike the poison pill strategy that impacts the number of shares, share price, or shareholders’ voting rights of a target company, the poison put defense does not affect the shares of the target company.